 How To Make Chopped Mexican Salad:

-- In a small bowl, whisk together the olive oil, lime juice, pickled jalapeño, cilantro, and cumin until well blended.
+- In a small bowl, whisk together the olive oil, lime juice, minced jalapeño, chopped cilantro, and cumin until well combined.

-- Pour the dressing over the salad and toss gently to coat all ingredients evenly.
+- Pour the dressing over the salad ingredients and toss gently until everything is evenly coated.

 Recipe Notes & Tips:

-- Chop evenly: Cut all ingredients into bite-sized pieces for easy mixing and balanced flavor in every bite.
+- Dice Evenly: Cutting the ingredients into similar-sized pieces ensures balanced flavor in every bite.

 How to Store: